yuqiii-wang/KnowledgeNotes/languages/cpp/async/coroutine.md

 Symmetric coroutine facilities provide a single control-transfer operation that allows coroutines to explicitly pass control between themselves.

 Asymmetric coroutine mechanisms (more commonly denoted as semi-symmetric or semi coroutines) provide two control-transfer operations: one for invoking a coroutine and one for suspending it, the latter returning control to the coroutine invoker.

+## "Schedule" Concept in Coroutine

+Unlike Python, C++ does not have a built-in event loop.
+To "schedule" a coroutine to resume on a thread, should manually indicate where and when to run `co_await` or `co_yield` .